jk-85/doorbell_clientserver/README.md

 ## Circuit
 ![1](https://github.com/jk-85/doorbell_clientserver/blob/main/circuit/circuit.png)

-If you want to edit it, circuit was made with https://www.circuit-diagram.org/editor and an SVG and cddx can be found in [this](https://github.com/jk-85/doorbell_clientserver/blob/main/circuit) folder.
+If you want to edit it, circuit was made with https://www.circuit-diagram.org/editor and a svg and cddx file can be found in [this](https://github.com/jk-85/doorbell_clientserver/blob/main/circuit) folder.

 ## Adding client to Windows (7) autostart
 ![1](https://github.com/jk-85/doorbell_clientserver/blob/main/sample_pictures/security_warning.jpg)